SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 Women are more/less likely to suffer from X when the front part of the brain is damaged.
 The part of the brain connecting the two hemispheres may be more/less extensive in women.

-## Compare and Contrast
+## Introductory Sentences: Differences

-> Introductory Sentences: Differences
+↑ Compare and Contrast

 X is different from Y in a number of respects.
 X differs from Y in a number of important ways.